 While exploring Hoi An old town, take a journey through its historic temples, merchant houses, and ancient communal halls.
 Don’t forget to visit the famous Japanese Bridge, Phuc Kien Assembly Hall, and the many museums scattered throughout Hoi An, offering a captivating dive into its rich past.
 For a more memorable experience, participate in a lantern-making workshop and create your own luminous masterpiece, a unique keepsake from your visit.

-Days 15-16: Experience the Vibrant Pulse of Ho Chi Minh City – A Dynamic Vietnamese Metropolis
+Days 15-16: Ho Chi Minh City – A dynamic Vietnamese metropolis

-Days 17-18: Enjoy the Richness of Ben Tre – The Emerald Serenity of the Mekong Delta
+Days 17-18: Ben Tre – Serenity of the Mekong Delta

-Day 19: Discover the authenticity of the Cai Rang floating market – A living canvas in Can Tho
+Day 19: Cai Rang floating market – A living canvas in Can Tho

 End your day with a magnificent sunset over the banks of the Mekong, a magical experience that will be etched in your memory forever with vietnam itinerary 3 weeks.

 Accommodation: Book your accommodation in advance, especially during the peak tourist season, to avoid last-minute inconveniences.
-Contact AUTOUR ASIA, best vietnam local tour operators for the best price!
+Contact AUTOUR ASIA, local Vietnam travel agency for the best price!

-Shopping: Negotiate prices when shopping in local markets.
+Shopping: Bargaining in Vietnam, negotiate prices when shopping in local markets.
 Check the quality of products before purchasing to avoid counterfeit goods.
+See more: Currency in Vietnam

 What to do in Vietnam in 21 days?
 This question opens the door to a world where every step is a revelation.
 The best things to do in 3 weeks in Vietnam are not limited to a classic tourist itinerary; they embody an immersion into the very essence of Vietnam.
 Whether your adventure is guided by a carefully crafted 3-week Vietnam itinerary or you choose to visit Vietnam in 21 days while embracing spontaneity, you will witness the magic of Vietnam.
 Every experience becomes a chapter in a fascinating story, and every encounter, a page in an open book of authenticity.